Birational geometry of quiver varieties and other GIT quotients: Background

 The \emph{nef cone} of $X$ over $Y$ is the closed convex cone $\Nef(X/Y)$ in $\Pic(X/Y)_{\QQ}$ generated by line bundles on $X$ that are nef over $Y$.
 The relative version of Kleiman's ampleness criterion \cite[IV,~\S4]{Kleiman66} implies that the relative \emph{ample cone} $\Amp(X/Y)$ is the interior of $\Nef(X/Y)$.
 The \emph{movable cone} $\Mov(X/Y)$ is the closed convex cone in $\Pic(X/Y)_{\QQ}$ obtained as the closure of the cone generated by all movable divisor classes.
 Note that the nef cone is contained in the movable cone.

-Let $\tau\colon X\to X_0$ be a projective morphism over $Y$.
-After replacing $\tau$ by its Stein factorisation if necessary, we may assume that $\tau$ is surjective, $X_0$ is normal, and $\tau_*(\mathcal{O}_X)=\mathcal{O}_{X_0}$.
+Let $\tau\colon X\to X_0$ be a projective, surjective morphism over $Y$ satisfying $\tau_*(\mathcal{O}_X)=\mathcal{O}_{X_0}$, so $\tau$ has connected fibres.
 We say that $\tau$ is of \emph{fibre type} if $\dim X_0<\dim X$.
 Otherwise, $\tau$ is birational, and there are two cases: either the exceptional locus of $\tau$, denoted $\Exc(\tau)$, contains a divisor, in which case $\tau$ is a \emph{divisorial contraction}; or it does not, in which case $\tau$ is a \emph{small contraction}.
 In the latter case, let $L$ be a line bundle on $X$ such that $L^{-1}$ is $\tau$-ample.
 The \emph{flip of $\tau$ with respect to $L$} is a commutative diagram

-where $\tau^\prime$ is a small contraction, $\psi$ is an isomorphism in codimension-one, and the strict transform of $L$ along $\psi$ is $\tau^\prime$-ample.
+where $\tau^\prime$ is a small contraction, $\psi$ is an isomorphism in codimension one, and the strict transform of $L$ along $\psi$ is $\tau^\prime$-ample.
 If, in addition, the canonical class $K_X$ satisfies $K_X\cdot \ell=0$ for each curve $\ell$ contracted by $\tau$, then \eqref{eqn:psiXprime} is the \emph{flop} of the curve class $\ell$ \cite[Definition~6.10]{KollarMori}.

 Let $L\in \Pic(X/Y)_{\QQ}$ be such that the section ring

 is a finitely generated $\mathcal{O}_Y$-algebra.
 Then $X(L):= \Proj_Y R(X,L)$ fits into a commutative diagram